 Over the years, the demography of Halifax has changed from a small rural farming community to largely a residential one comprised of permanent and part-time residents.
-The town has increasingly become a bedroom community for Brattleboro and Greenfield, Massachusetts, as well as nearby ski resort areas in Wilmington and Dover Both growth and contraction in these neighboring communities are felt in Halifax, which will need to adapt.
-For example, the eventual closure of Vermont Yankee Nuclear Power Plant is expected to impact the region by reducing average salaries in the county.
-Halifax will need to prepare for and manage either economic contraction such as has been the case in the early part of the Millennium, or possible growth such as what was seen in the 1980's and 1990's.
+The town has increasingly become a bedroom community for Brattleboro, Vermont and Greenfield, Massachusetts, as well as nearby ski resort areas in Wilmington and Dover.
+Both growth and contraction in these neighboring communities are felt in Halifax, which will need to adapt.
+For example, the closure of Vermont Yankee Nuclear Power Plant is impacting the region by reducing average salaries in the county.
+Halifax will need to prepare for and manage either economic contraction such as has been the case in the early part of the millennium, or possible growth such as what was seen in the 1980's and 1990's.

 Managing growth is a conscious process of directing appropriate development to appropriate locations.
 Success in this endeavor requires a commitment on the part of a community to set a course for its future and to employ all available tools to stay that course.
-To date, the Town Plan, Zoning Bylaws and Flood Hazard Bylaws are the only land use management tools Halifax has used.
+To date, the Town Plan and Zoning Bylaws, including the Flood Hazard Area Regulations (Article 8), are the only land use management tools Halifax has used.
 This Town Plan should provide the framework for managing Halifax's future growth.

 To preserve public health and prevent pollution of surface and ground waters, Halifax complies with the state septic regulations.
-Halifax has adopted a Highway Ordinance which regulates new highways, driveways, snowplowing, logging and parking.
+Halifax has adopted a Highway Ordinance which regulates new highways, driveways, snowplowing, logging, and parking.
 The town also has a Waste Disposal Ordinance regulating the dumping, spreading and/or application of byproducts from sewage treatment plants, septic sewerage, nuclear waste, asbestos and other toxic wastes.
 Additionally, Halifax has adopted a Junkyard Ordinance to manage and regulate outdoor storage of junk and junk motor vehicles within its boundaries.
-The town has also adopted an All-Hazard Mitigation Plan and Basic Emergency Operations Plan.
+The town has also adopted a Local Hazard Mitigation Plan.